Galesburg Portrait Project, 2015–17

 Individuals acquire identities though the networks they inhabit.
 Representing the networks which constitute organizations, communities and towns required me to collaborate with hundreds of people who emailed me photos.
 I used pull tag flyers and radio interviews, met with groups and individuals to solicit images.
 The project needed to have enough of the networks that comprise Galesburg so that people viewing the final project would respond, "Yes, That's my town."

 The Project's paintings had an aura that went well beyond their objecthood.
 The process of collecting images catalyzed conversations across Galesburg.
 The Project has been traveling between galleries, local businesses, schools and the public library moved by volunteers whose paths would not have crossed except for the their participation in the Project.
-The project also lives on Facebook where bios of 406 individuals posted daily from February through December.
+The project also lives on Facebook where bios of 406 individuals were posted daily from February through December of 2016.
 When it was installed at a local coffee shop, the Facebook page had 11,286 views.

 The residency program is made possible by Blick Art Materials.
 Additional support for this portrait project was provided by the Galesburg Public Art Commission and the Galesburg Downtown Council (among others to be identified later).